Analytical solution of the Schr\"{o}dinger equation with $1/r^3$ and attractive $1/r^2$ potentials: Universal three-body parameter of mixed-dimensional Efimov states: Comparison with numerical results

-For a loosely bound state of $M \beta_3^2 |E| \lesssim 10^{-2}$ and $\beta_3/R_{\mathrm{min}} \gtrsim 50$ in \figref{repulsive_1DUnitary_BE}(a), the finite-size effect in our numerical calculation of $R_\mathrm{max}/R_\mathrm{min}=2000$ is visible as the spatial extent of the bound state becomes comparable to the system size $R_\mathrm{max}$.
-On the other hand, the discrepancy for $\beta_3/R_{\mathrm{min}} \lesssim 5$ in \figref{repulsive_1DUnitary_BE}(a) originates from the breakdown of the condition $\beta_3/R_{\mathrm{min}}\gg 1$ used in deriving \equref{EnergyRepDipole}.
-Indeed, in the limit of $\beta_3/R_{\mathrm{min}}\rightarrow 0$, the binding energy of the Efimov states becomes $E \propto 1/M R_{\mathrm{min}}^2$, which is distinct from $E \propto 1/M \beta_3^2$ of \equref{EnergyRepDipole}.
 The energy spectra away from the unitary limit $1/a^{(\mathrm{HL})}\neq 0$ are shown in \figref{repulsive_1DUnitary_BE}(b).
 The discrete-invariant spectra of the Efimov states are clearly demonstrated, together with the Borromean character for $a^{(\mathrm{HL})}<0$ and particle-dimer dissociation for $a^{(\mathrm{HL})}>0$~\cite{efimov1970energy,efimov1973energy,RevModPhys.89.035006,naidon2017efimov,d2018few}.
 We confirm that the results obtained for different values of $\beta_3/R_{\mathrm{min}}$ collapse excellently onto the same curves, demonstrating the universality, with a small noticeable deviation for the most tightly bound Efimov state in \figref{repulsive_1DUnitary_BE}(b).
 Although we also find deeply bound trimers of $M \beta_3^2|E| \gtrsim 100$ (not shown in \figref{repulsive_1DUnitary_BE}(a) and (b)), these states do not exhibit discrete-scale invariance or universality.
 We therefore identify the trimer with $M \beta_3^2|E| \sim 1$ as the ground Efimov trimer.